 The purposes of the study described in this report are (1) to determine the total amount of fresh ground water (chloride content less than 150 milligrams/liter) available in New Castle County south of the Chesapeake and Delaware Canal, and (2) to map the geographic distribution of available fresh ground water on the basis of areas delineated by one minute of latitude and one minute of longitude (such areas measure essentially one square mile).
-The investigation has been based solely on data available in various publications and in the files of the Delaware and United States Geological Surveys.

 In view of the possible need for disposal of low-level radioactive waste in Delaware under the Nuclear Waste Policy Act of 1982, the Delaware Geological Survey has prepared this report to assist the citizens of our State in understanding this complex subject.
 Emphasis here is on geologic and hydrologic aspects of disposal.
 Health, social, and economic factors are outside the scope of this report and are not discussed.
 However, they are very important integral parts of the safe disposal of low-level radioactive waste, and must be considered when selecting suitable disposal sites.

 The purpose of this study was to map the thickness and the configuration of the base of the unconfined aquifer in southeastern Sussex County, Delaware (figure 1).
 The unconfined aquifer provides much of the water used in this part of the State and is the first unit to be affected by pollution or waste disposal problems.
 Contour maps and geologic sections were prepared from available geologic, geophysical, and drillers' logs and previously published reports and maps.
 Six test holes (figure 1) were drilled to supplement available data.
-The information in this report will be useful for water-resources planning and for locating water-supply wells in the unconfined aquifer.